vresque/esque/README.md

 # Esque
-A modern kernel featuring executables in WebAssembly as well as ELF - Uniting Past and Present
+A modern microkernel kernel featuring executables in WebAssembly as well as ELF - Uniting Past and Present

 ## Screenshots
 ![A Blue Screen of Death (Kernel Panic) in Esque](binaries/screenshots/bsod.png)